Lauren Salzman skiing

 What I do is help people see those patterns clearly, understand how they formed and why they persist, and then build something more stable in their place.
 The aim is genuine reorganization, not symptom management or surface-level coping.

 This work is grounded in the science of how the brain develops, how attachment shapes the nervous system, and how self-esteem actually functions.
 It is systematic, cumulative, and practical.
-And it requires genuine engagement.

 My understanding of these dynamics is not only theoretical.
 I have navigated my own process of disintegration and reconstruction, and that experience shapes both what I teach and how I work with people.